MrIvory124/EduQnA/README.md

 - Single Node.js backend (Express) serving REST endpoints and Socket.IO for real-time updates.
 - In-memory data store holds active sessions, questions, and votes for prototype simplicity.
 - Static frontend pages (lecturer + attendee) served from /public and communicating via WebSocket.

+## Profanity & Moderation Hooks
+- Using Obscenity to filter out bad words
+- Filter can be customised to add words
+- Admin of a room can remove a message with a bad word

 ## How to install
 To install and use this with NPM, see [usage.md](https://github.com/MrIvory124/anonymous-questions/blob/main/docs/usage.md)